 Jonathan Foust, MA, CSA, is a guiding teacher with the Insight Meditation Community of Washington and a founder of the Meditation Teacher Training Institute in Washington.
 A senior teacher and former president of Kripalu Center, he leads retreats, trainings and classes in the Washington DC area and around the country and works individual on one with those interested in healing and spiritual awakening.

-He lives outside of Washington, DC with his wife, Tara Brach, her mother and two slightly demented dogs.
+He lives outside of Washington, DC with his wife, Tara Brach and two slightly demented dogs.

 Background and Training